Sales English Conversations: Essential Phrases and Sample Dialogue

 Customer: I guess you’re right.
 Okay, I’ll go with those.
 Can I pay for them now?

-Salesperson: Here you are.
+Salesperson: Great, here you are and your receipt is in the bag.
 Thank you!
 I hope you enjoy the headphones.

 Customer: Thank you for your help!

-Once you’ve practiced the conversations above, you’ll see you’ll feel much more confident when adapting your speech to different versions and situations.
+Once you’ve practiced the conversations above, you’ll likely feel much more confident when interacting with customers in various situations.